-Andy Parfitt, with the idea of broadcasting these parties as an all day
+In January 1998 I approached the Controller of BBC Radio 1, Andy Parfitt, with the idea of broadcasting these parties as an all day celebration of the turning of the next 1000 years.

-idea and sent me around the world accompanied by Jonathan Ruffle a BBC
+He fully embraced the idea and sent me around the world accompanied by Jonathan Ruffle a BBC

 spokesperson and Steve Richards a BBC Outside Broadcasting Expert.
 We

-went around the world twice all co-ordinated by Jonathan who used to
+went around the world twice all coordinated by Jonathan who used to

 produce the Steve Wright and Simon Bates Radio 1 shows so was always up

-for a crazy idea or two.
+for a crazy idea or three.

 The three of us had an absolute blast to tell you